-SURVIVAL IN THE ARTS This course is an investigation of the practical applications of a degree in the Fine Arts including how to prepare a portfolio, remaining in her/his major requirements.
+This course is an investigation of the practical applications of a degree in the Fine Arts including how to prepare a portfolio, audition tapes and an Arts resume.
+Prerequisite: FA331 and student must be Fine Arts major with no more than 12 hours remaining in her/his major requirements.